clmntgbr/needhelp/README.md

 4. Run `make init` to initialize the project
 5. You can run `make help` to see all commands available

+You can use `make php` to access php container, `make node` and some others

 ## Overview

 Open `http://localhost:8070/admin` in your favorite web browser for symfony app